 Mossman Gorge is part of the traditional lands of the Eastern Kuku Yalanji people.

-Much of the Mossman Gorge section of Daintree National Park consists of the rugged, largely inaccessible slopes of the Main Coast Range, and Windsor and Carbine tablelands.
+Much of the Mossman Gorge section of Daintree National Park (CYPAL) consists of the rugged, largely inaccessible slopes of the Main Coast Range, and Windsor and Carbine tablelands.
 It is these steep mountain ranges that trap moisture blown in from the ocean and ensure frequent rainfall, maintaining the rainforest and ultimately feeding the Mossman and Daintree rivers.

-Tall, dense rainforests cover the lowlands and stunted, windswept montaine rainforests occupy the mountaintops.
+Tall, dense rainforests cover the lowlands and stunted, windswept montane rainforests occupy the mountaintops.
 To the west of the Main Coast Range, open forest and woodlands grow on the drier, western slopes.
 The park provides a home for a wonderful variety of rainforest animals including tree-kangaroos, musky rat-kangaroos, Australian brush-turkeys and Boyd's forest dragons.

 Over millions of years, the Mossman River has carved a steep-sided valley from the upper reaches to the coastal lowlands.
 Through this valley, crystal-clear water cascades among large granite boulders which have been washed down from the hills during times of heavy flood.

-As part of the Wet Tropics World Heritage Area, Daintree National Park contains outstanding examples of major stages in the earth's evolutionary history, continuing biological evolution and exceptional beauty, and provides habitat for many vulnerable and threatened species.
+As part of the Wet Tropics World Heritage Area, Daintree National Park (CYPAL) contains outstanding examples of major stages in the earth's evolutionary history, continuing biological evolution and exceptional beauty, and provides habitat for many vulnerable and threatened species.
 Please minimise your impact on this special place by taking the following measures: